iter8-tools/iter8/content/integrations/kiali.md

 **Issue**: Error message `Kiali has iter8 extension enabled but it is not detected in the cluster`

-Make sure iter8 is installed, check that both iter80-controller and iter8-analytics are functioning:
+Make sure iter8 is installed, check that both iter8-controller and iter8-analytics are functioning:

 ```bash
 kubectl --namespace iter8 get pods
 ```

-if you started kiali before you installed iter8, please restart kiali in namespace istio-system to re-detect iter8 installation
+If you started Kiali before you installed iter8, please restart Kiali in the `istio-system` namespace to re-detect the iter8 installation.

 ---

 **Issue**: Experiment(s) are missing in the iter8 main page

 Make sure the namespace that contains the experiment is included in the Kiali accessible namespace `accessible_namespaces:` definitions in the CR.